-We are pleased to submit the enclosed proposal for the City of Hollywood RFP No. RFP-4593-18-PB Emergency Debris Removal fromLimited Spaces & Gated Communities.
+We are pleased to submit the enclosed proposal for the City of Hollywood RFP No. RFP-4592-18-PB Emergency Response and Recovery Services.
 Ceres Environmental Services, Inc. is an experienced disaster recovery and Government contracting firm capable of providing personnel, equipment and resources to rapidly and efficiently respond to a disaster recovery event.
 Our services include debris removal and segregation, demolition and hazardous material management, debris reduction and site management, and the collection/generation of FEMA-required project documentation.

 In 2017, Ceres responded to more than 30 jurisdictions following disasters ranging from floods to hurricanes to tornados.
-Ceres responded to thirty-three Florida jurisdictions following Hurricane Irma, including Hollywood, where we removed 154,000 CY of debris.
-During the same timeframe, Ceres performed Hurricane Harvey recovery efforts throughout the state of Texas.
+Ceres responded to thirty-three Florida jurisdictions following Hurricane Irma; during the same timeframe, Ceres performed Hurricane Harvey recovery efforts throughout the state of Texas.
 In 2016, Ceres was already working in Louisiana following heavy rains and flooding when Hurricanes Hermine and Matthew hit the U.S. coast within a month of each other yet we responded to all of our affected clients swiftly and efficiently.